 There are 13 lab activities that you will complete during the semester, with your lowest lab activity grade being automatically dropped from your final course grade at the end of the semester.
 You can therefore miss one lab activity and not have it count against your grade.
 Each lab activity is worth 10 points.
-Lab activities are meant to provide you with opportunities to apply and extend what you are learning from watching lecture videos and reading assigned textbook chapters.
-If you were taking this course in person and needed to attend an in-person "recitation" at a particular time each week, these are the activities you'd complete during recitation.
-In this online course, even though you signed up for a specific recitation section, you do not need to do anything special for recitation other than to complete lab activities, independently, by the given deadline.
+Lab activities are meant to provide you with opportunities to apply and extend what you are learning from lecture and assigned textbook readings.
+These are activities that we hope you will be able to work through each week, with your peers and your assigned teaching assistant, during recitation.
+We don't expect you to complete lab activities during recitation, but we will always allow time during recitation for you to get started on lab activities, talk through the activities with your peers, and get immediate assistance from your teaching assistant.
+You will then submit your final work through CarmenCanvas by the end of the week.

 During the weeks in which you have lab activities, links to the activities will be posted within the weekly overview.
 You can also get to the lab activities by clicking on the Assignments link on the left side of the course page.
 The lab activities will include several questions that will require short answers, and you should always save your work as a Word or PDF file and then submit it through the appropriate link within the weekly module (or by going back to the Assignments section).
 Lab activities are always due on Fridays by 11:59 p.m.
-We strongly encourage you to start the activities early so you have ample time to reach out to us if you need help.
-We also hope you will post questions about the activities in the appropriate CarmenCanvas discussion forums if you need help.
+Although we encourage you to review the activities before your weekly recitation, this is not mandatory.
+Just remember that recitation is a time to discuss the activities with your peers.
+Recitation is also a time to get help from your teaching assistant if you are struggling with the content for a given week, to review important ideas, and to learn more about problem-solving strategies.
+We also hope you will post questions about lab activities (and homework assignments) outside of class time in the appropriate CarmenCanvas discussion forums on the course site if you need extra help.
 Separate forums will be set up each week for questions related to the content for the week.

 Each lab activity will be graded based on effort and correctness.
 If you make a clear effort to answer all lab activity questions, regardless of your answers, you will get 50% (or 5 points) on the assignment.
 The remaining 50% (or 5 points) of the grade will be based on a selection of problems that we will grade based on correctness.
 It is therefore very important that you answer all questions on each activity and ask for help if you need it!
 The teaching assistants will grade your lab activities, and you can generally expect feedback within 7 days.
-Prior to sharing individual feedback with you, we will post an answer key for the lab activity on CarmenCanvas within a day of the deadline in our Syllabus & Other Stuff section so you can get immediate feedback.
+Prior to sharing individual feedback with you, we will post an answer key for the lab activity on CarmenCanvas within one day of the lab activity deadline, in our Syllabus & Other Stuff section, so you can get immediate feedback.